-How hot is Le Diplomate?
-So hot that in the middle of a frigid winter when temperatures were in the twenties, diners were taking seats at the sidewalk tables.
-There were heat lamps, but still.
-Brunch reservations are especially hard to snag, and it’s been like that since the restaurant opened in April 2013.
-It looks the part of a Parisian brasserie, right down to the red banquettes, large mirrors, zinc-topped bar, little lace curtains, and windowfront opening to the sidewalk.
-And it tastes the part, too, with its menu of Gallic staples, from escargots to steak frites to trout amandine to crème brulee.
-Le Diplomate is big and loud and fun, and though I wouldn’t call it romantic, myself, others obviously do; I’ve noticed lots of couples, including May-December types, and there's a lot of kissing going on.
+Le Diplomate looks the part of a Parisian brasserie, right down to the red banquettes, large mirrors, zinc-topped bar, little lace curtains, and windows opening to the sidewalk.
+And it tastes the part, too, with its menu of Gallic staples, from escargots and steak frites to trout amandine and crème brûlée.
+And the bread!
+Le Dip’s house-made baguettes, cranberry walnut boules, multigrain boules, and brioches are said to be the best breads in the city.
+Le Diplomate is big and loud and fun, and though I wouldn’t call it romantic myself, others obviously do; it's frequented by couples, including May-December types, and there's lots of hand-holding going on.

 Washington, D.C.› Restaurant